BloomTech-Labs/conference-contacts-ios/README.md

 Volunteering your time; it pays you and your whole community fantastic dividends.
 Maybe there's a happy little waterfall happening over here.
 You can spend all day playing with mountains.
 We don't have to be committed.
 We are just playing here.
 You have freedom here.
 The only guide is your heart.
 It's cold, but it's beautiful.

 ## Requirements

-🚫 These are examples, make sure this matches your project's requirements

 -   iOS 13.0+
 -   Xcode 11.0